You create three rays of fire and hurl them at targets within range. You can hurl them at one target or several.

 For Wizards and Sorcerers of neither of the aforementioned subclasses, it’s more of a choice of consistency and style.
 Magic Missile will always land, but it has a much lower damage cap than Scorching Ray.

-Overall, you really can’t go wrong — they’re both solid damage-dealing options.
-We just don’t recommend picking up both spells, as they’ll feel rather redundant in your spellbook.
+But overall, you really can’t go wrong — they’re both solid damage-dealing options.
+I just don’t recommend picking up both spells, as they’ll feel rather redundant in your spellbook.

 Scorching Ray 5e DM Tips